 One of the hurdles to getting a loan and paying a loan has to do with the credit history of the person.
 A person’s credit history is based on several factors, including the ability to take on prior loans and the ability to pay them off.
 This means credit card loans, car loans, loans on houses, and other loans.

 A person’s credit history ranges from bad (or terrible) to great with all sorts in-between.
-A credit history is determined by the aforementioned things but can be skewed depending on someone’s life circumstances.
-For instance, they may be beset with a certain medical condition that causes them to wrack of bills that they can’t escape from.
+Credit history is determined by the aforementioned things but can be skewed depending on someone’s life circumstances.
+For instance, they may be beset with a certain medical condition that causes them to wrack of bills that they can’t escape.

-After a person’s credit history is analyzed, the bank will then come up with a interest rate on the loan, assuming the person gets the loan at all.
-This is a significant part in the process.
+After a person’s credit history is analyzed, the bank will then come up with an interest rate on the loan, assuming the person gets the loan at all.
+This is a significant part of the process.
 Before that, however, there are more steps a person needs to go through to secure the loan.

 Other things are factored in as well.
-The amount of assets a person has factors against the loan, meaning that the more assets a person has (debt) can affect whether a person gets the loan or not.
-If a person has a large amount of credit card debt, they are unlikely to get a loan unless they’ve shown a history of paying off other loans, improving credit history.
+The number of assets a person has factors against the loan, meaning that the more assets a person has (debt) can affect whether a person gets the loan or not.
+If a person has a large amount of credit card debt, they are unlikely to get a loan unless they’ve shown a history of paying off other loans and improving their credit history.

 Properties can range from the house to the land to the shared real estate.
 This last part goes by the dubious name of timeshare and there are statistics to support that dubiousness.
 They are:

 - According to the 2016 U.S. Shared Vacation Ownership Consolidated Owners Report, nearly 7% of U.S. households (9.2 million) own one or more types of a shared vacation ownership product.

 - In a 2016 survey, 66% of timeshare owners cited too high maintenance fees as a reason for wanting to get out of their timeshare contract.
 Nearly half (46%) identified maintenance fees as their most important reason for leaving.